lijopjames/js-typing-speed-test/README.md

 #### JavaScript Typing Speed Tester

-This is a simple JavaScript application used to test typing speed of a user as part of my web application portfolio.
+This is a simple JavaScript application used to test typing speed of a user.
+Created as part of my web application portfolio.

 ![demo](demo.gif)